-- Save and/or invest 10% 15% of pretax income. - Strive to keep transportation expenses including car payments, insurance, gas and maintenance to 15% - 20% of pretax pay. - Limit housing expenses, including mortgage or rent payment, taxes, utilities, maintenance, etc. to BAH or 25% - 30% or less of pretax pay.
+- Save and/or invest 10% 15% of pretax income. - Strive to keep transportation expenses including car payments, insurance, gas and maintenance to 15% - 20% of pretax pay. - Limit housing expenses, including mortgage or rent payment, taxes, utilities, maintenance, etc. to BAH or 25% of pretax pay.